This article is part of a larger series on Business Banking.

-Typically, traditional banks charge monthly maintenance fees for business checking accounts, ranging from $5 to $20 or even higher.
-Fortunately, it’s possible to avoid these fees.
-A few ways to avoid paying the monthly account fee include maintaining a minimum balance, opening multiple business bank accounts, and setting up a monthly direct deposit.
+Traditional banks typically charge monthly maintenance fees for business checking accounts, ranging from $5 to $15 for accounts with low transaction limits and $20 and above for accounts with high transaction limits.
+However, most banks let you waive monthly fees by completing specific activity requirements.
+Common requirements for waiving monthly account fees include maintaining a minimum balance, meeting monthly spending minimums, opening multiple business bank accounts, and setting up a monthly direct deposit.

-In comparison, online banks rarely charge monthly fees and, if they do, the fee is likely $5 to $10 lower than traditional banks.
-Many online-only banks offer business checking accounts for free because, unlike traditional banks, they can operate without the additional overhead costs associated with having multiple physical branch locations.
+In comparison, online banks rarely charge monthly fees, and the few that do charge $5 to $10 lower than traditional banks.
+Many online-only banks offer business checking accounts for free because, unlike traditional banks, they’re able to operate without the additional overhead costs associated with having multiple physical branch locations.

 2. Network Availability

-When it comes to network availability, traditional banks offer more options because they have physical branches that allow you to make deposits and withdrawals, open accounts, and receive in-person assistance.
-Online banks don’t have physical locations, so you need to make all bank transactions electronically or get customer service assistance over the phone.
+Traditional banks have better network availability than online banks.
+By providing access to physical branches, traditional banks allow you to make deposits and withdrawals, open accounts, and receive in-person assistance.
+Online banks don’t have physical locations, forcing you to conduct all bank transactions electronically or get customer-service assistance via phone, chat, or email.

 3. Cash Transactions

 Cash withdrawals are also limited if you bank with an online-only bank.
-For example, you wouldn’t be able to withdraw cash in excess of your ATM withdrawal limit.
-Typically, however, you can withdraw any amount of cash over-the-counter from a traditional bank’s physical branch.
+Because it only offers cash withdrawals via ATM, you wouldn’t be able to withdraw cash in excess of your ATM withdrawal limit.
+On the other hand, a traditional bank typically lets you withdraw any amount of cash over the counter.
 If you maintain bank accounts with both online and traditional banks, you can transfer funds from your online bank account to your traditional bank account so that you can make a large cash withdrawal.

-Only traditional banks offer money orders, cashier’s checks, coin exchange, and the ability to purchase specialty bills.
-Businesses that deal with cash, especially those that need smaller bills and coins to keep in their cash register, need access to traditional banking.
+Only traditional banks offer cashier’s checks, coin exchange, and the ability to purchase specialty bills.
+Businesses that deal with cash, especially those that need smaller bills and coins to keep in their cash register, are served better by traditional banks.

 Although both online and traditional banks provide customer support via email and over the phone, only traditional banks offer in-person service options.
 Digital banks offer web-based customer service as well as over-the-phone support.
 You may also find longer customer service hours at online-only banks compared to traditional banks.
 However, traditional banks provide several customer service alternatives—phone, web-based, and in-branch—so you have more options on which medium to use to get the assistance you need.

-It’s best to use an online-only bank if you favor digital banking and prefer to process all your transactions electronically.
-Online-only banks are best for businesses that typically don’t handle cash transactions and those that prefer to do their banking transactions anytime and anywhere.
+It’s best to use an online-only bank if you want to save on account and transaction fees.
+However, online banking isn’t a good fit for businesses that prefer in-person customer service or need support for cash transactions.
 If your business is used to processing electronic payments, managing accounts through a bank’s mobile app, and making bank transactions online, then transitioning from a traditional bank to an online-only bank won’t be too difficult.

 Generally, the best online banks offer fee-free checking accounts, high-yield savings, and reliable customer support.
-However, if you don’t need a savings account, you should focus on unique checking account features that you can’t get from traditional banks like rewards on debit card purchases or a checking account that earns interest.
+However, if you don’t need a savings account, you should focus on unique checking account features that you can’t get from traditional banks, such as rewards on debit card purchases or a checking account that earns interest.
 As a business owner, you should also consider other banking products, such as business loans and payroll services, that can help you run your business smoothly.

 It’s a good idea to review all bank fees that could add to your business expenses.
-Most digital bank accounts are fee-free, so an online bank account that has monthly fees should be considered carefully.
-However, it’s not uncommon to find an online savings account that requires a minimum balance to avoid a monthly fee.
-In that case, you should evaluate how much money you could commit to keeping in your account before opening one.
+Most digital bank accounts are fee-free, so if you’re considering a provider that charges fees, evaluate how important its additional features are to your banking experience.
+However, it’s not uncommon to find accounts that provide options for waiving monthly fees.
+In that case, you should think about how much money you could commit to keeping in your account before opening one.